grioool/marketplace-automation/README.md

 13. Front: supply CRUD.
 14. Front: report CRUD.
 15. Front and back dependency was done.
-16. Main page was made with CSS.
+16. Main page was made with CSS from design.
+17. Registration page was made with CSS from design.